xealea/Mydotfiles/README.md

     current_theme Ark-japan

+> and if you want use lock screen as default

+> uncomment this code first in /etc/slim.conf

+    # sessiondir            /usr/share/xsessions/

-> and if you want use lock screen as default. you can manage like this. go to .xinitrc by typing nano .xinitrc and added this code before last code
+> and next you can manage like this. go to .xinitrc by typing nano .xinitrc and added this code before last code

     # slim-lockscreen